 Opiates are drugs that come from the poppy plant.
 They bind to opioid receptors in the brain to produce euphoric feelings and also contain pain-relieving properties.
 Many opiates, including Vicodin and codeine, are available in prescription form.
 Street drugs, like heroin, remain popular as well.

-Why do People Take Opiates?
+Why Do People Take Opiates?

 Opiates create euphoria and intense relaxation, making them the perfect “escape” drugs.
 One of the most common signs of opiate use is “nodding off” while talking or doing other things.
 This nodding off is a sign of the opiate taking effect and numbing the person’s senses.

-Why is Opiate Addiction so Dangerous?
+Why Is Opiate Addiction so Dangerous?

-Opiate addiction is a major cause of death in the United States today.
+Opiate addiction is a growing cause of death in the United States today.
 According to the Centers for Disease Control and Prevention, doctors wrote 259 million prescriptions for opioid painkillers in 2012.
 That means every American adult could have had at least one legal opioid prescription that year.
 Abuse of these prescriptions is common and often leads to opiate addiction.

 Heroin offers its users a much cheaper high than similar prescription painkillers.
 It’s also much more widely available on the street.
 As patients develop a tolerance to their prescription medication and grow tired of trying to find doctors that will write them new prescriptions, turning to heroin is almost a logical next step.
 Sadly, this step may be one of their last.

 The risk of overdosing on heroin or other opiates is exceptionally high.
 Over time, to get the same high, a person must use more of the drug.
 Each higher dose is a gamble toward potential overdose, a condition that often leads to death.
 Talk to any frequent heroin user, and you’ll likely hear stories of people they know who have died while trying to satisfy an opiate addiction.

 Signs You Need Opiate Addiction Treatment in San Antonio